Online payments

 Partial payments online

 If Allow payment amount to be modified is on under the same Payment Gateways page, the client can edit the amount before paying.
 Otherwise the Pay Now flow charges the full balance.
-For instalment plans where the client pays offline (bank transfer, cheque), record those payments manually as they come in; see Recording payments.
+For instalment arrangements collected automatically on a saved card, use Recurring billing instead; for clients paying offline (bank transfer, cheque), record those payments manually as they come in; see Recording payments.

 Failed payments